lanl-ansi/MINLPLib.jl/docs/src/MINLPLib.md

-# MINLPLib - Instances Statistics
+# MINLPLib - Instance Statistics

 ## Description
 This is a library with selected instances from a various existing libraries.
 It also includes some customized instances with various formulations.
 There are in total `3062` instances listed here. `31` instances return error when loading.